What Is SBML?

 The reaction rate equation, but not the kinetic law definition.

-Projects — Models, analysis tasks, and data.
+Projects — Models, analysis programs, and data.

 Kinetic law information — SimBiology models store kinetic law information such as the kinetic law name and a kinetic law definition.

 Variant information — Collections of quantities (compartments, species, and/or parameters) that you can use to alter a model's initial or base configuration.

 Dosing information — Exogenous increments to the amount (or concentration) of a species in a model.

 Custom MATLAB function files — Custom functions that you used in your SimBiology model.